JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ```
 into the same file.

-That are all changes we needed.
+That are all the changes we needed.
 Let's see how it works.

 ## Running Android Project in Android Studio

 At that point, we shall be able to compile and run the project.
 Let's click on the `App` run configuration
-to have our project running either on a real Android Device or in the emulator.
+to have our project running either on a real Android Device or on the emulator.

 ![Start the Application]({{ url_for('tutorial_img', filename='native/mpp-ios-android/studio-start-app.png') }})